Possible Spin-Density Wave on Fermi Arc of Edge State in Single-Component Molecular Conductors [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$]: Six Orbital Tight-Binding Model of [Ni(dmdt) ]

-In Sec.~I I, we developed a three-orbital tight-binding model based on Wannier fitting of the first-principles calculation.
+In Sect.
+2, we developed a three-orbital tight-binding model based on Wannier fitting of the first-principles calculation.
 We also provide a detailed explanation on how the model was created and explain the process of creating three-orbital tight-binding models.
-Fig.~\ref{DFT}(a) shows the energy band structure of [Ni(dmdt)$_2$], where the horizontal axis represents the connected symmetry points in the BZ.
+Figure~\ref{DFT}(a) shows the energy band structure of [Ni(dmdt)$_2$], where the horizontal axis represents the connected symmetry points in the BZ.
 We performed Wannier fitting for the six energy bands near the Fermi energy and developed the six-orbital tight-binding model.
-Fig.~\ref{wannier_6} visualizes the energy band structure obtained via Wannier fitting and first-principles calculations.
+Figure~\ref{wannier_6} visualizes the energy band structure obtained via Wannier fitting and first-principles calculations.
 The purple circles depict the Wannier fitting, whereas the red lines illustrate the first-principles calculation.
 The Wannier fitting reproduces the first-principles calculation.
 Using the hopping energies obtained via Wannier fitting, we created the six-orbital tight-binding model.
 We obtained the energy dispersion by diagonalizing the Hamiltonian of the six-orbital tight-binding model.
-Fig.~\ref{dispersion_6} shows the energy dispersion of [Ni(dmdt)$_2$] in the $k_b$-$k_c$ plane, where $k_a$=$-\pi/2$.
-In Fig.~\ref{dispersion_6}, bands 1, 5 and 6 are flat bands and do not have the degenerate points between bands 2, 3 and 4.
+Figure~\ref{dispersion_6} shows the energy dispersion of [Ni(dmdt)$_2$] in the $k_b$-$k_c$ plane, where $k_a$=$-\pi/2$.
+In Fig.~\ref{dispersion_6}, bands 1, 5, and 6 are flat bands and do not have the degenerate points between bands 2, 3, and 4.
 Thus, bands 2, 3, and 4 are separated into the three-orbital model.
-We then performed Wannier fitting for the three bands near the Fermi energy again and developed the three-orbital tight-binding model presented in Sec.~I I.
+We then performed Wannier fitting for the three bands near the Fermi energy again and developed the three-orbital tight-binding model presented in Sect.
+2.